lukezhangui/thoughts/A collection of thoughts.md

 # A journal of my thoughts

+# thought and movement  #

+It seems like my efforts in refining my UX thinking has been paying off.
+There is structure to learning about thoughts as well.
+Whether this has my years of learning about movement to thank, I don't know.
+Nor do I know the hierarchy between thought and movement.
+But learning is afoot.

+To refine thinking: make small changes in the least effortful way as possible. find an effortless thought.

+to refine movement: repeat single movement, gradually reducing effort. direct attention to movement.

+# life direction  #

+Where to?

+I have make choices.
+Constantly.
+But this one is big.

+To stay is to gamble with my time, happiness, and opportunities for something in the future, a distant goal of money.
+There might be other opportunities that pop up, but such things is no imaginable, and certainly nothing to act on.

+To leave is to have freedom.
+But freedom cannot buy happiness.
+Learning can, doing can, but freedom alone cannot.
+Because it does not give meaning.
+Struggles do, discoveries do.

+Leaving means I can work on my own projects.
+But I don't have the expertise to do anything I want.
+Realistically, I can't learn it in any reasonable amount of time.
+Also, the enviroment I cultivate will change me, freedom now means my enviroment will be mostly one of solitude.
+No money means severe restrictions.

+So what will give me greater happiness?
+To quit or not to quit?
+Maybe the impact is smaller than I can imagine.
+To learn is the most important one, to learn, and learn, and learn.

+Am I learning enough?
+No. What will make the biggest impact on my learning?

+- rent place of my own
+- go enroll in a school
+- join another startup
+- start small, work towards my goals?

 # learning thinking  #

 The most rewarding thing I've ever discovered is to learn about movement.
 Movement underlies everything, or so I thought.